ndd21/PHYS281/docs/demo-compound-data-types.md

 [0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 ```

-You can combine lists together using the `+` operator.
-To get a new list that is the combination of
+You can combine lists together using the `+` @(operator).
+To get a new list that is the combination
-two other lists you could use:
+of two other lists concatenated together you can use:

 ```python
 x = [1, 2]